 If you or someone you know suffer from tinnitus, one of your main concerns may be how to find relief.
 It is crucial that you know that there are a number of factors that can exacerbate your tinnitus, one of which is your diet.

-While most people are faltering with their New Years resolutions, those with hearing loss may want to stay the course with their healthy eating goals.
+While many people falter with their diet, especially during these stressful times, those with hearing loss may want to stay the course with their healthy eating goals.
 After all, many people are aware of the connection between what they eat and their health.

-You can alter your diet to fight disease, get more restful sleep, boost your energy and more.
-But did you know the changes that you can make in your diet can also have a direct effect on how often you experience tinnitus symptoms and how severe they may be?
+You can alter your diet to fight disease, get more restful sleep, boost your energy, and more.
+But did you know the changes that you can make in your diet can also have a direct effect on how often you experience tinnitus symptoms and how severe they are?
 Take note of how some of the substances you eat or drink can affect your tinnitus.

 Excessive levels of sodium in your body can cause your body to retain more water in order to continue to maintain the right proportion of salt and fluids.
 This results in an increased blood volume, which causes higher blood pressure.
 High blood pressure can restrict blood flow not only to areas like your heart but also to your inner ear.
 As a result, your tinnitus symptoms can be even more noticeable and severe.